microsoft/alguidelines/content/docs/patterns/template-method-pattern/index.md

 The goal of this pattern is to simplify the solution of similar problems and make your code more readable.

 ## Problem
-In nearly every app you have sometimes to solve similar problems for diferent cases.
+In nearly every app you sometimes have to solve similar problems for different cases.
 Mostly not the same developer will solve every case.
-This results in diferent solutions.
+This results in different solutions.

 ## Description
 The pattern is used when you have problems which are independent but require the same logical flow.
 Examples which occur very often are: _Posting Documents_, _Printing Reports_ or _Exporting Data_.